-The practice used patient surveys and verbal comments to obtain staff and patients' views about the service.
+The practice used patient surveys, verbal comments and social media to obtain staff and patients' views about the service.

 Patients were encouraged to complete the NHS Friends and Family Test (FFT).
 This is a national programme to allow patients to provide feedback on NHS services they have used.
+The practice was scoring 100% consistently.